 In the past few articles, we have looked at specific things a property owner can do to protect themselves against an approaching bushfire.
-Let’s now look at analysing our specific risks and what equipment and processes will work to mitigate or reduce that risk.
+Let’s now look at Bushfire Risk Analysis and specific risks and what equipment and processes will work to mitigate or reduce that risk.

 How long are bushfire seasons anyway?